ningrao/notes/js.md

  * include cookie: credentials:'include'
  * http error status is not rejected;
  * redirect is not accessible in case private data is contained in target url.
+ * shortcuts
+  + abort
+  + progress

 - response type
 - error:

-  if csp is violated, this type is returned.
+  if SOP is violated, this type is returned.

 - Access-Control-Expose-Headers